-Paycheck Protection Program funds distributed in early 2020 helped small employers across America make payroll and meet other businesses expenses during the pandemic and economic shut-down.
-If the small business borrower meets certain requirements, the loan can convert into a grant that is fully forgiven.
+Paycheck Protection Program funds distributed in early 2020 helped small employers across America make payroll and meet other businesses expenses during the pandemic and economic shut-down and rebuild.
+This 2021 round has the same goal.

 Paycheck Protection Program fund changes